"Her stories radiate with the quiet beauty of everyday life ... None of these stories are formulaic.

 "timeless human feeling"

 Born in Belgrade and brought to Toronto as an infant.
 Grew up in Scarborough and Pickering, attended the University of Toronto, graduated from Centennial College for journalism.
-After the first Star contest win, I received a free mentorship program from the Humber School for Writers — I am grateful for that opportunity.

 Now living in Scarborough again.